AnandSuresh02/Briv-chat/README.md

 # BrivApp

-An completely decentralised chatting application that focuses on privacy and security of the users.
+A completely decentralised chatting application that focuses on privacy and security of the users.

 ## Features